-Would you want to relive the rich history of the vintage railroads, handicrafts, and early 19th century American wild west industries?
+Do you want to relive the rich history of the vintage railroads, handicrafts, and early 19th-century American wild west industries?

-Were you fascinated reading about the heroic exploits of a certain “Buffalo Bill” as a kid and fantasized about seeing glimpses of his life?
+Were you fascinated reading about the heroic exploits of a certain “Buffalo Bill” as a kid and fantasizing about seeing glimpses of its life?

-I am here to break it to you that you can enjoy these pleasures by traveling to a quaint city aptly named Golden in the foothills of the majestic Rocky Mountains.
+This article will give you a glimpse of these pleasures by traveling to Golden, a quaint city in the foothills of the majestic Rocky Mountains.

 Bustling with plentiful small-town charms and the richness of its industrial past, Golden in Colorado should be on the list of your cherished holiday destinations!

-We begin our journey in Golden with a visit to the grave of the city’s most famous inhabitant from the past.
+We begin our journey in Golden with a visit to the grave of the city’s most famous inhabitants from the past.

 The Buffalo Bill Museum and Grave exhibit legendary scenes and anecdotes from the life of the iconic buffalo hunter and actor, “Buffalo Bill” (William F.Cody).